prometheus/docs/content/docs/specs/native_histograms.md

 - The count of observations, encoded as varbit-uint for the 1st sample and as varbit-int for any further samples, using the same “delta of deltas” approach as for timestamps.
-- The zero bucket population, enccoded as varbit-uint for the 1st sample and as varbit-int for any further samples, using the same “delta of deltas” approach as for timestamps.
+- The zero bucket population, encoded as varbit-uint for the 1st sample and as varbit-int for any further samples, using the same “delta of deltas” approach as for timestamps.
 - The sum of observations, encoded as a float64 for the 1st sample and as